frankvdh/Meerkat/README.md

 In Heading-Up mode, the phone's orientation is used to orientate the map display, so that (assuming the phone is orientated in the same direction as the aircraft), the view on the screen should match with the view out the window... i.e. the screen display is oriented with the real world.
 The downside is that this will be inaccurate in accelerated flight (turns, acceleration/decelleration, changes in climb/descent rate).

-In Track-Up mode, the aircraft GPS track is used to orientate the map display.
+In Track-Up mode, only the aircraft GPS track is used to orientate the map display.
 In nil-wind and non-sideslip conditions, this will be the same as Heading-Up, and it will not be affected by accelerated flight.

 In North-Up mode, the map display is aligned with Grid North.